 Vaginal Wet Mount

-A vaginal wet mount (sometimes called a vaginal smear) is a test to find the cause of vaginitis, or inflammation of the vagina and the area around the vagina (vulva).
+A vaginal wet mount (sometimes called a vaginal smear) is a test to find the cause of vaginitis, or inflammation of the vagina and the vulva.

 Why It Is Done

 A vaginal wet mount is done to find the cause of vaginal itching, burning, rash, odor, or discharge.

 You will take off your clothes below the waist and drape a gown around your waist.
 You will then lie on your back on an examination table with your feet and legs supported by footrests.

 Your doctor will place a tool called a speculum into your vagina.
 The speculum helps to open the vagina a little bit, which allows your doctor to see the inside of the vagina and the cervix.

 Samples of fluid inside the vagina are taken with a swab.
 The sample is put on a slide for testing.

 You may feel some discomfort when the speculum is inserted, especially if your vagina is irritated and tender.
 There may be a small amount of bleeding after this test.

 Your doctor may talk to you about the results after the test.
 If the sample needs to be looked at by a lab, the results may be ready in 1 to 2 days.